 Back Pain: Walk This Way

-When back pain makes it hard to enjoy a walk out with friends, or it stops you walking your dog comfortably or prevents you from being able to enjoy a stroll with your partner it can be very frustrating.
+When back pain makes it hard to enjoy a walk out with friends, or prevents you from being able to enjoy a stroll with your partner it can be very frustrating.

 Before getting their back pain sorted, they will often choose to just not go out at all through fear of irritating their symptoms.